Manh125Tran/dataset/README.md

 # Home Repair Service Dataset

 The `home_repair_service_dataset.sql` file contains sample data for the home repair service.
+The dataset consists of 3 separate tables with different data volumes.
 Here are 2 ways to import this file into MySQL.

 ---